 How do I apply for EUR.1 certificates?

-To apply for EUR.1 certificates, you must first register at Customs as an EFTA-SACU or a SADC-EU EPA exporter.
-If you would like to find out if you are registered, contact our offices on 0861 0 TRADE (87233).
+To apply for EUR.1 certificates, you must first register at customs as an EFTA-SACU or a SADC-EU EPA exporter.
+If you would like to find out if you are registered, contact our offices on 087 550 1038.

 To order a pack of EUR.1 certificates, contact us via our website, or contact us on the number above.

 If you would like to learn more about the other South African trade agreements you can benefit from, read our blog post on Trade Agreements & Certificates of Origin.